Killer's Kiss: Plot

-Outside the dance hall, street thieves steal Davey's scarf and Davey chases them, just as his manager arrives to hand off final payment.
-Inside, Rapallo initially refuses to give Gloria her final payment, believing that she will leave with another man.
-When Rapallo's henchmen see Gloria standing with Davey's manager outside the building, they mistake him for her lover, and entice Gloria back into the building to collect her payment.
-Davey and Gloria reunite, and leave with Gloria's collected payment.
-Rapallo's henchmen kill Davey's manager.
+At the dance hall, Rapallo initially refuses to give Gloria her last payment as he sees her lover standing outside.
+Before she leaves, she insults Rapallo, calling him old and smelly.
+Meanwhile, thieves steal Davey's scarf and Davey chases after them just before his manager Albert arrives with his final payment.
+Rapallo speaks to his henchmen, who find Gloria standing next to Albert outside the building.
+They entice Gloria back inside with the promise of money and then, mistaking Albert for Davey, they chase and kill him.
+Davey and Gloria reunite and leave with Gloria's payment.
 At the apartment building, Davey vacates his unit and crosses the roof to Gloria's, finding it empty as well.
-Looking across to his old window, Davey observes police searching for him, suspecting him in the murder of his manager.
+Looking across to his old window, Davey observes police searching for him because they suspect him in the murder of his manager.

-Davey stalks Rapallo and forces him to drive to a hideout, where Gloria is being held.
+Davey stalks Rapallo and, at gunpoint, forces him to drive to a hideout where Gloria is being held prisoner.
 As Davey attempts to free Gloria, the gangsters overpower him.
-Davey escapes, pursued by the gangsters, and uses a fire escape to climb onto a rooftop.
-Rapallo pursues him into a mannequin warehouse, and they fight to the death.
-Rapallo wields an axe, the two hurl mannequin parts at each other, and Davey kills Rapallo.
+Gloria begs for her life, kisses Rapallo, and promises to go away with him, but he scorns her even though she claims not to care about Davey.
+Davey jumps through a window and escapes.
+Pursued by the gangsters, he uses a fire escape to climb onto a rooftop.
+Rapallo chases him into a mannequin warehouse, and they fight, Rapallo wielding an axe and Davey a pike pole.
+Davey kills Rapallo.

-At Penn Station, Davey awaits his train to Seattle and reminisces over the events of the past few days.
-He and Gloria were questioned separately, and once the police concluded that Davey acted in self-defense and was not responsible for his manager's murder, he was freed.
-Gloria finds Davey waiting for his train, and the two embrace.
+At Penn Station, Davey awaits his train to Seattle and recalls the events of the past few days.
+Police questioned him and Gloria separately, and once they concluded that he acted in self-defense and was not responsible for Albert's murder, he was freed.
+Gloria finds Davey at the station and the two embrace.